On Kant's first insight into the problem of space dimensionality and its physical foundations: Introduction

-\begin{itemize} \item[--] What are the basis of Kant's conjecture? \item[--] Why does Kant ultimately limits himself, in his pre--critic phase, to explain the tridimensionality of {\it extension} rather than the one of {\it space}? \item[--] Did the above fact have any repercussion in the concepts developed by him in the critic period? \end{itemize}
+\begin{itemize} \item[--] What are the bases of Kant's conjecture? \item[--] Why does Kant ultimately limit himself, in his pre-critical phase, to explain the tridimensionality of {\it extension} rather than that of {\it space}? \item[--] Did Kant's pre-critical theories (mainly his space and time concepts) have any repercussion in the concepts developed by him in the critical period?\footnote{Baker, 1935.} \end{itemize}

-In this essay Kant's first text is revisited, in an attempt to cast some light on aspects of these questions.
+In this essay, Kant's first text is revisited, with just the scope to cast some light on aspects raised by the first two questions above.

 0.6 true cm